uncodead/BrewUNO/README.md

 # BrewUNO

-A cheap, open source, online and extensible homebew automation on top of ESP8266 microchip.
+A low cost, open source, online and extensible homebrew automation on top of ESP8266 microchip.

 ![BrewUNO](https://a.imge.to/2019/05/30/vQ5nR.jpg)

 ## Features:
 * Brew with Start/Stop/Resume
-* Online brew stats at interface
+* Responsive interface with stats
 * PID control to heat kettle
-* Mash configurations with diferents steps/temperature and recirculation
+* Mash configurations with different steps/temperature and recirculation
 * Boil configurations with hops additions
-* Brew configuration
 * WiFi connection/Access point
 * OTA Update
 * NTP synchronization